johnt84/GrpcGenerator/README.md

 - a proto file
 - converter class files to convert gRPC message types to .NET types and vice-versa
 - a gRPC server-side service that calls into your existing service
-- a client-side service that calls the gRPC service, converting types automatically.
+- a client-side service that calls the gRPC service, converting types automatically
-- a README.txt file that has snippets to add to existing files in all three projects.
+- a README.txt file that has snippets to add to existing files in all three projects

 ## Example: